 Lake Technical College (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
 LTC's mission is to be an integral component of the economic growth and development in our community by offering a variety of high quality career-training opportunities.
-In the school year 2017-18, LTC is offering 28 postsecondary career certificate programs with four new ones planned to start in January of 2018.
-The new programs include CNC Production Specialist, Bakery and Pastry Making, Barbering, and Nursing Assistant, Long Term Care.
+In the school year 2018-19, LTC is offering 32 postsecondary career certificate programs.
+A new program, Patient Care Technician, will begin in January, 2019.
 All programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
 The career training programs are competency-based and follow the standards set by the state.
 Most of the programs have articulation agreements with the state college system for students who wish to continue their education beyond LTC.
 The majority of the students enrolled at LTC are adults.
 However, secondary students may dually enroll in LTC's career certificate programs simultaneously earning secondary and postsecondary credit.

 In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers programs in law enforcement, corrections, firefighting, and public safety telecommunications (911 Dispatcher) as well as advanced and specialized courses to meet the needs of our public safety community.
-Two instructional service centers, one located in Clermont and the other in Sumterville, provides nursing and adult education classes to students in the south part of the county as well as in Sumter County.
+Two instructional service centers, one located in

+Clermont and the other in Sumterville, provides nursing and adult education classes to students in the south part of the county as well as in Sumter County.
 Both instructional service centers are in partnership with Lake Sumter State College.

 The Center for Advanced Manufacturing (CAM) opened in December 2017.
-Funding was secured during the 2016 legislative session and the new 24,000 sq. facility will allow LTC to double the number of student stations available for the welding and fabrication program.
-In addition, the CAM will provide space so LTC can offer a machining and CNC production specialist program.
+This new 24,000 sq. facility has allowed LTC to double the number of student stations available for the welding and fabrication program.
 This project is a partnership with Lake County and local manufacturers.
+Currently, efforts are underway to become an American Welding Society Accredited Test Facility so students and the local workforce can be tested and qualify for the industry certifications.
+In addition, a new CNC Production Specialist program is being offered in this new facility.

-Adult basic education, GED® test preparation, applied academics for adult education and adult English for speakers of other languages (ESOL) classes are available on the main campus and in seven off-site locations around the county.
+Adult basic education, GED® preparation, applied academics for adult education and adult English for speakers of other languages (ESOL) classes are available on the main campus and in seven off-site locations around the county.
 Through a partnership with the Lake County Library System, many of these courses are offered in tandem with library tutors.
 In addition, through a partnership with Goodwill and Lake Sumter State College, additional GED and ESOL classes are available to the community.
 LTC and Lake County are partners so that GED® test preparation can be offered to inmates in the Lake County Jail.
+This project, Corrections Connection, is funded in part through a grant from the local United Way.
+GED® prep is also offered online.

 LTC is accredited by the Council on Occupational Education for their postsecondary programs and AdvanceEd for their secondary programs.
 Certification and individual programs are accredited by the following associations: American Culinary Federation, Bureau of Fire Standards, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions, National Automotive Technicians Education Foundation, Inc., American Welding Society, U.S. Department of Education's Office of Federal Student Aid and U.S. Department of Veterans Affairs.
+Currently, the Pharmacy Technician program is in the process of being accredited through American Society of Health-System Pharmacists.